 Type 208: $12

-Texoma fishing licenses are valid until December 31 following the date of issuance, a person may fish in both the Texas and Oklahoma waters of Lake Texoma without any additional Texas or Oklahoma fishing licenses.
-A Texas resident 65 years of age or older does not need this license to fish in the Oklahoma portion of Lake Texoma.
-Lake Texoma license is valid ONLY on Lake Texoma.
+Valid until December 31 following the date of issuance, a person may fish in both the Texas and Oklahoma waters of Lake Texoma without any additional licenses.
+Texas residents 65 years of age or older do not need this license to fish in the Oklahoma portion of Lake Texoma.
+Valid ONLY on Lake Texoma.

 Wal Mart Super Center

 Texas Free Fishing Day

 On the first Saturday in June of each year, everyone can fish recreationally without licenses or endorsements.
 This opportunity exists so that more people can try fishing for the first time.
 If you already have your license, thank you for your support!
 Please consider inviting a friend or family member to join you.

 The regulations enforced for fishing in the Texas area is to help assure that certain types of fish, certain sizes or specific areas will not be overfished.
 They are intended to protect the rights of anglers as well as landowners.
 Fishing regulations are found in the Texas Parks and Wildlife Outdoor.

 To begin, fishing in the Texas area is restricted to fishing by pole and line only.
 Anglers may use no more than two poles while fishing.
 After turning age 17, you must have a license to fish legally in public waters and licenses are renewed each year.

 For specific fish such as largemouth and smallmouth bass, there is a minimum length limit of 14 inches.